Periodontics and Women

 Changing hormones can lead to changes in oral health.
 So, when it comes to periodontal health, women especially are at risk of developing health issues.
-That’s why it’s essential to come see our periodontist in Jupiter on a regular basis.
+That’s why it’s essential to see our periodontist in Jupiter regularly.

 As progesterone and estrogen increase, causing an increase in blood flow to the gums, young women may experience more gum sensitivity and irritation.
 If it persists, though, it’s time to see our dentist!